Sunbird-AIAssistant/sakhi-api-service/README.md

 Once the API is hit with proper request parameters, it is then checked for the presence of query text.

 If query text is present, the translation of query text based on input language is done.
 Then the translated query text is given to langchain model which does the same work.
 Then the paraphrased answer is again translated back to input_language.
-If the output_format is voice, the translated paraphrased answer is then converted to a mp3 file and uploaded to an OCI folder and made public.
+If the output_format is voice, the translated paraphrased answer is then converted to a mp3 file and uploaded to supported cloud storage folder and made public.

 If the query text is absent and audio url is present, then the audio url is downloaded and converted into text based on the input language.
 Once speech to text conversion in input language is finished, the same process mentioned above happens.
 One difference is that by default, the paraphrased answer is converted to voice irrespective of the output_format since the input format is voice.

 ### `POST /v1/chat`

 #### API Function
 API is used to generate activity/story based on user query and translation of text/audio from one language to another language in text/audio format.
-To achieve the same, Bhashini has been integrated.
-OCI object storage has been used to store translated audio files when audio is chosen as target output format.
+To achieve the same, Required cloud service has been integrated.
+Cloud object storage has been used to store translated audio files when audio is chosen as target output format.

 ```commandline
 curl -X 'POST' \